companieshouse/DARr/docs/06-GLA_address_match.md

 The filters used within the data were:

-- Postcodes beginning with B1 - B7
+- Postcodes beginning with G1 - G7
-- 'Birmingham’ filled in the address line 2
+- 'Glasgow’ filled in the address line 2
-- 'Birmingham’ in the post town.
+- 'Glasgow’ in the post town.

 Not all address data was complete so the filters were applied to fit one or more of the above criteria.